16 Things to do in Manchester

 Manchester Cathedral

-Manchester Cathedral also called the Cathedral and Collegiate Church of St. Mary, St Denys and St George, is one of the most fascinating places in the city centre to visit.
+Manchester Cathedral is one of Manchesters oldest and most beautiful building.
+Also called the Cathedral and Collegiate Church of St. Mary, St Denys and St George, is one of the most fascinating places in the city centre to visit.

 Things to do in Manchester, visit the Manchester Cathedral